FranciscoDadone/AnchorSell/README.md

-# AnchorSell Minecraft Plugin for Spigot
+# AnchorSell - Plugin for Spigot

-Minecraft plugin to get money using a Respawn anchor.
+Spigot plugin to get money using a Respawn anchor.

 You can earn money automatically by buying an Anchor Sell, ideal for faction servers.